vmware-archive/loggregator-docs/docs_site/_posts/2015-09-04-firehose-nozzles.md

 # Authentication
 The traffic-controller requires that when a client connects to the firehose endopint, it provide a valid oauth-token.
 The token is used to check with the UAA whether the client should be able to access the firehose.

 When writing a nozzle, you can either use the credentials for a UAA client who already has access to the firehose  or create a new client.
 The firehose is only accessible to UAA clients who have the `doppler.firehose` UAA scope set.
-You can add a client by editing the CloudFoundry manifest's properties.uaa.clients section.
+You can add a client by editing the Cloud Foundry manifest's properties.uaa.clients section.
 For example to add a client for a nozzle, you would add the following in the manifest:

 ```
 properties: